katmannn/The-Ground-is-Lava/docs/status.md

 8x8 maze: ~350 episodes
 10x10 maze: ~600 episodes
 (maybe someone can do it on 2x2, 4x4, 6x6, 12x12, etc. and make a chart?)
-A small technical detail is that there are some jerky episode restarts occurring in the middle of the maze (These are the random "pauses" the agent takes in the video).
+Could also compare it to the Q-learning in tutorial_6.py A small technical detail is that there are some jerky episode restarts occurring in the middle of the maze (These are the random "pauses" the agent takes in the video).
 This doesn't have any real effect on the algorithm other than overestimating the episodes and causing it to move slightly slower, but it would be nice to have it go smoother.

 ## Remaining Goals and Challenges